 Former postdoctoral researchers

 Zach was a postdoctoral researcher in our lab.
 He investigated the interplay between ecology, physiology, and sexual selection during the diversification of poeciliid fishes.
-Zach is currently a postdoctoral researcher with Kim Hughes and Joe Travis at Florida State University.
+Zach is currently an Assistant Professor at the University of Alabama Huntsville.

 Former graduate student